flavio-fernandes/gbpsfc-env/README.md

 3. Start controller.
   * Currently it is expected that that controller runs on the host hosting the VMs.
   * Tested using ovsdb netvirt beryllium.

+  * Set config for your setup:
+    * Modify the NetvirtSfc config.xml to start in standalone mode. set the value of of13provider to standalone
+    * Modify the logging levels to help with troubleshooting
+    * Use the script, setsfc.sh, to make the two above changes.
+Modify the rootdir variable to point to whereever the karaf distribution was unzipped.

   * Start controller by running bin/karaf and install following features in karaf:

 ```
- feature:install odl-ovsdb-sfc-ui odl-restconf
+ feature:install odl-ovsdb-sfc-ui
 ```

-  * Run `log:tail | grep sfc` and wait until the following message appears in the log:
+  * Run `log:tail | grep openstack.net-virt-sfc.xml` and wait until the following message appears in the log:
 ```
- INFO 20 - org.apache.karaf.features.core - 3.0.3 | Installing feature odl-ovsdb-sfc-ui
+ Successfully pushed configuration snapshot openstack.net-virt-sfc.xml
 ```
   * Now you can ^C the log:tail if you wish

-#Demos:
+4. Continue with the steps for one of the demos below.

+Demos:
+TODO: should remove this along with any files for it, unless they are useful.
+Include the rest of the text in here that goes with the demo-netvirt1
 * demo-netvirt1:
   * 8 docker containers in 2 x EPGs (web, client)
   * contract with ICMP and HTTP
 * demo-symmetry:
+  * Service Chain classifying HTTP traffic.
+  * Traffic in the forward direction is chained and in the reverse direction is chained in reverse order
-  * 2 docker containers in 2 x EPGs (web, client)
+  * 2 docker containers in the same tenant space
-  * contract with ICMP (ALLOW) and HTTP (CHAIN, where Client request is chained, Web reverse path is reverse path of chain)
 * demo-asymmetry:
+  * Service Chain classifying HTTP traffic.
+  * Traffic in the forward direction is chained and in the reverse direction the traffic uses the normal VxLAN tunnel
-  * 2 docker containers in 2 x EPGs (web, client)
+  * 2 docker containers in the same tenant space
-  * contract with ICMP (ALLOW) and HTTP (CHAIN, where Client request is chained, Web reverse path is ALLOW)

 ##demo-netvirt1